Seth7126/csound-vst3/README.md

 ## Release Notes

+### Version 2.0.1-beta

+Restored the Windows building using MSVC for continuous integration builds of release packages.

 ### Version 2.0.0-beta

 Ported to Csound version 7.
 Csound version 6 will no longer be supported in